ecthelionvi/NeoColumn.nvim/README.md

 ## ✨ Features

-- Display a focused ColorColumn at the desired position
+- Display a focused ColorColumn/s at the desired position
+- Set custom ColorColumn value/s for specific filetypes
 - Exclude specified filetypes from the ColorColumn
 - Toggle NeoColumn on and off
 - Customizable colors